apify/apify-docs/sources/academy/webscraping/scraping_basics_python/04_downloading_html.md

 :::

 Now let's test that all works.
-In the project directory create a new file called `main.py` with the following code:
+Inside the project directory create a new file called `main.py` with the following code:

 ```python
 import httpx